nuxt-community/moment-module/README.md

 ## Development

-- Clone this repository
+1. Clone this repository
-- Install dependnecies using `yarn install` or `npm install`
+2. Install dependencies using `yarn install` or `npm install`
-- Start development server using `npm run dev`
+3. Start development server using `npm run dev`

 ## License